 That’s why the condition of the water matters so much.
 You should include in-house water tests as part of your quarterly inspections to ensure it falls within the recommended condition range.
 If you have a demineralizing cartridge, it should be checked monthly.
 When there's about a quarter of the original color remaining, it's time to replace the cartridge.

 You also need to take additional maintenance steps during periods of downtime.
 Run your chambers even when you aren’t conducting tests to make sure the systems are operating properly.
 If you’re headed for an extended break, wash the external water tanks and purge the water from the chamber by shutting off the water source and opening the draining valve.

 A repair professional should address any issues you spot as soon as possible, but proper care begins as soon as you purchase the chamber.
 Talk with the manufacturer about setting up a maintenance plan that will keep you testing for 10 years or more.

 Purchasing a Humidity Test Chamber

 There’s no such thing as a one-size-fits-all test chamber.
 Your testing requirements and the products, devices, and components you plan to test will determine the characteristics of your chamber.

 This goes beyond capabilities.
 For example, highly active live loads require larger workspaces within the chamber so they don’t affect the specified conditions.
 The ambient environment in which you’re testing also matters.

 It takes an experienced manufacturer to deliver a solution that’s right for you.
-Associated Environmental Systems builds custom test chambers to fit your specifications—with optional features such as high humidity sensors and desiccant air dryers, not to mention AESONE CONNECT, a combination of software and hardware that enables remote monitoring—and carries a selection of standard temperature and humidity chambers in stock.
+Associated Environmental Systems builds custom test chambers to fit your specifications.
+AES has even developed a Dew Point Calculator to help you determine if you'll need optional features such as high humidity sensors and desiccant air dryers.
+Not to mention, standard chambers come equipped with AESONE CONNECT, a combination of software and hardware that enables remote monitoring and testing.